F2er-WRO/F2er-WRO-2025-Future-Engineers/README.md

 Each sensor consists of a dual transducer that sends and receives ultrasonic pulses, enabling accurate distance calculations in real time.
 The sensors were securely connected using the standard plug-and-cable system provided in the kit, following the official `fischertechnik` assembly guidelines.

 Their placement was chosen to provide full coverage on three sides of the robot, ensuring it can orient itself within confined environments and react to dynamic obstacles.
+For wall-following we side-mount the ultrasonic sensor to look along the wall rather than straight ahead.
+This stabilizes the distance signal and reduces spurious spikes from corners and cross-traffic.

 Here is a simplified version of the **electrical scheme** of our robot:
 <p align="center">
   <img src="images/el_scheme.png" alt="Electrical scheme" width="300"/>
 </p>

+## Troubleshooting
+**Robot pulls left/right**: re-center steering and re-fit counts-per-meter on the current surface.

+**Late reactions**: check FPS stability and CPU load; keep frame size fixed.

+**No network**: verify same LAN, IP, credentials, and that the controller UI shows Wi-Fi “ready”.

+**Noisy distance readings**: re-aim the ultrasonic sideways for wall-follow and check for soft mounts or loose brackets.

 ## Obstacle Detection